 Cricket is a sport that reserves commentary to expert journalists and legendary (male) players.

 But Mel McLaughlin is beautiful.
 Mel is also a woman.
-So it is okay for you not to do your job when she is doing hers.
-It is okay for you to deny her a professional interview when her professionalism is what brought her to the top of sport journalism.
+So, it is okay for you not to do your job when she is doing hers.
+It is okay for you to deny her a professional interview when her professionalism is what brought her to you in sport journalism.

 Do not apologise, Chris.